Yellow Fever Vaccines

 Yellow Fever Diagnosis

 Yellow fever is difficult to diagnose, especially during the early stages.
 A more severe case can be confused with severe malaria, leptospirosis, viral hepatitis, other hemorrhagic fevers, infection with other flaviviruses, and poisoning.

 Polymerase chain reaction testing in blood and urine can sometimes detect the virus in the early stages of the disease.
 However, in later stages, testing to identify antibodies is needed.

 Yellow Fever FAQs

-Note: The content on this webpage has been aggregated from the WHO, the U.S. CDC, research studies, and has been reviewed by healthcare providers, such as Dr. Robert Carlson.
+Note: The content on this webpage has been aggregated from the WHO, the U.S. CDC, research studies, and reviewed by healthcare providers, such as Dr. Robert Carlson.